-9 Automating LATEX or creating your own commands
+10 Automating LATEX or creating your own commands

 Since LATEX is programmable you can accomplish almost anything.
 The problem is that it can become complicated.
-There is, however, a simple way to make life easier through the command $\newcommand$ .
+There is, however, a simple way to make life easier through the command \newcommand .
 This allows you to create your own command from the very simple to the very complicated.
-In its simplest form you can use the command to create a new command that will type something complicated for you in an easier way.
-Take $\delta^{18}O$ , for example.
-To type this you need to provide
+In its simplest form you can use the \newcommand to create a command that will replace something complicated to write with a short command name.
+Take the stable oxygen isotope ratio $\delta^{18}O$, for example.
+To type set this you need to write

-\$\delta^{18}\$O
+\$\delta^{18}\$0

 So if you were writing a manuscript on stable isotopes, you may get really tired of repeating this over and over.
-We can then create a new command that types this out for us
+We can then create a new command \d0 that types this out for us